zackhall/foxtrot-www/src/testimonials/index.md

   - author: Victor S.
     company: Charlotte
     quote: >-
-      	After working as an Assistant Crew Chief for 5 months, I have proven management that I have the skills and dedication for an opening as a Crew Chief in Charlotte, North Carolina.
+      	After working as an Assistant Crew Chief for 5 months, I have proven to management that I have the skills and dedication for an opening as a Crew Chief in Charlotte, North Carolina.
 I was offered the position and I enjoy each day I come into work, knowing that I have goals to meet (budget, client’s satisfaction, and employees) on daily, weekly, and monthly basis.
     avatar:
     tags:
       - careers
   - author: Victoria R.
     company: Columbus
     quote: >-
       While managing our Columbus location I hold positions on the Safety Committee and Training Committee which allows me to share my experiences with new employees and travel to our various locations to help new Crew Chiefs feel comfortable in their new role.
 I plan to continue to grow with FoxTrot as we work towards our mission to be the best aircraft detailing company in the United States.
     avatar:
     tags:
       - careers